 On this convertible mini bus – think open top minivan – you get to experience a guided tour with panoramic views without the glare of a window in the photos!

 A 4-hour guided bus tour takes you through both the highlights of Washington DC but also Old Town Alexandria and National Harbor, with its great view of the DC skyline and a chance to ride the Capital Wheel.

-Although they won’t get off the bus with you to provide information about the various stops, these driver-guides do pride themselves on offering a unique and interesting look at Washington, DC.
+Although you won’t have a tour guide get off the bus with you, these driver-guides do pride themselves on offering a unique and interesting look at Washington, DC.

 Tours + Prices